jade-hpc-gpu/docs/jade/scheduler/index.rst

 * describes the processing to carry out (e.g. the application, its input and output, etc.) and
 * requests computer resources (number of cpus, amount of memory, etc.) to use for processing.

-The simplest case is that of a job that requires a single node (this is the smallest unit we allocate on arcus-b) with the following requirements:
+The simplest case is that of a job that requires a single node with the following requirements:

 * the job uses 1 node,
 * the application is a single process,